Current restrictions on businesses

 New rules are in place for businesses that offer outdoor dining and music performances.
 Conditions apply, including use of electronic entry recording and registering a COVID-19 Safety Plan.

 Penalties apply for venues that are found to breach the public health order rules.

 NSW and Victoria border closures

-NSW has temporarily shut its border with Victoria to contain the spread of COVID-19.
+NSW has temporarily imposed border restrictions with Victoria to contain the spread of COVID-19.

-People entering NSW from Victoria will need a NSW border entry permit (exemptions apply).
-Your permit will indicate if you need to self-isolate for 14 days, be tested for COVID-19 or any other conditions.
+People entering NSW from Victoria will need an NSW border entry permit (exemptions apply).

 For more information, visit Border restrictions.

 If restrictions at the NSW and Victorian border have impacted your small business, you may be eligible for a Southern border small business support grant.